Many companies spend considerable effort and time on building an email database, but spend very little energy maintaining it.

 - Why and how your new subscriber engages with your brand

 - The depth of brand loyalty in your audience

 - Previously unidentified pain points of your audience

 All of this information helps you refine your marketing arsenal and prepare your new subscribers as a conversion-ready audience.

-Step 6: Include a Call-to-Action (CTA)
+#6.
+Include a Call-to-Action (CTA)

-Like every marketing goal, the ultimate aim of your introduction email is for your new subscriber to take action.
+Like every marketing goal, the ultimate aim of your introduction emails is for your new subscriber to take action.

 - Ensure the color of your CTA button contrasts with your email background.
 This makes it noticeable.